BioMeDS/mudRapp-seq/README.md

 Raw data is archived independently in the [BioImage Archive (BIA)](https://www.ebi.ac.uk/bioimage-archive/) with accession number **TODO**.
 In order to reproduce our analyses, download the raw data from BIA and put them into the `data/raw` folder.

+All final and some intermediate results are included in the repository to facilitate additional analyses without having to re-process all files from scratch.

 ## Computational environments

 ### Python environments